-Water quality in the receiving waters will be monitored during the dewatering process on the barge and when the dredged material is transferred to Vale Island.
-Dewatered dredged material will be monitored to determine whether the material may be reused off site.
-The monitoring plan has been split into the following three parts:
+Water quality in the receiving waters will be monitored during the dewatering process on the barge and after the dredged material is transferred to Vale Island.
+The dewatered dredged material will be monitored to determine whether it may be reused off site.
+The monitoring plan has been split into the following parts:

-- 1. Water Quality Monitoring in Receiving Waters (Section 3.1); - 2.
-Water Quality Monitoring for Dewatering Activities on Vale Island (Section 3.2); and - 3.
-Soil Monitoring for Dewatered Material (Section 3.3).
+- Monitoring Water Quality in Receiving Waters (Section 3.1); - Monitoring Water Quality for Dewatering Activities on Vale Island (Section 3.2); and - Monitoring Quality of Dewatered Dredged Material (Section 3.3).

-Effects on the receiving environment during dredging are expected to be minimal based on the short duration of dredging activities and the contingencies in place, as documented in the monitoring plan response framework (Section 4).
+The effects on the receiving environment during dredging are expected to be minimal based on the short duration of dredging activities and the contingencies in place, as documented in the monitoring plan response framework (Section 4).

-3.1 Water Quality Monitoring in Receiving Waters
+3.1 Monitoring Water Quality in Receiving Waters